occrg/Natural-Language-Processing-in-IP-HR-Law/README.md

 ## Use
 Enter the following commands into the terminal:
-* "python convertPDFtoTXT.py example.pdf $start_page $end_page",
+* "python convertPDFtoTXT.py $file_origin $start_page $end_page $file_destination", where:
+  * $file_origin is the location of the file you want to convert from PDF to TXT (e.g. PDFs/example.pdf),
+  * $file_destination is the location of where you want to output the TXT file (e.g. TXTs/example.txt),
-  * Where $start_page is the number of the first page you want to change to text (with the first page of the PDF being 1) and $end_page is the last.
-These can be left blank if all pages from the PDF are wanted.
+  * $start_page is the number of the first page you want to change to text (with the first page of the PDF being 1).
+This is an optional argument.
+All pages will be converted if this is left blank,
+  * $end_page is the number of the last page you want to change to text.
+This is an optional argument;
-* "python tokeniseTXT.py example.txt",
+* "python $file_origin $file_destination", where:
+  * $file_origin is the location of count the frequency of the words of (e.g. TXTs/example.txt),
+  * $file_destination is the location of where you want to output the CSV file (e.g. wordCounts/example.csv);
-* "cat exampleCount.csv".
+* "cat wordCounts/example.csv".

 ## File Structure
 * 'src' folder: contains code used to process data.
 * 'admin' folder: contains files used to manage and administrate the project.
 * 'submission' folder: contains all files submitted as required by course.

+## Problems
+* Bug: stopwords no longer being removed.
+* Words sometimes appear as two different words because of formatting of PDFs.
+  * Possibly add feature so user can review whether words are as intended.
+* I haven't checked how to programs work on non-unix OSs.
+They might behave differently because of different ways that OSs process new lines.
+  * Pull Git repository to Windows OS and accomadate for differences in code so same code will work regardless of OS.